MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 To verify that the installation is working correctly you should read the getting started section which explains how to launch the software.
 Once you have done this there are 5 example videos which also act as tutorials which should enable you to verify and test the core functionality of the software.

+To download the testdata go to: https://download-directory.github.io/ and paste in the following URL: https://github.com/MikeSmithLabTeam/particletracker/tree/master/testdata

+This will create a zip folder containing all the testdata and files needed for the tutorials.